Florian Pronold: Member of Parliament, 2002–2021

 From the 2002 elections, Pronold was a member of the German Bundestag, representing the constituency of Rottal-Inn.
 From October 2004, he served as deputy speaker of the working group finances of the SPD parliamentary group.
 From December 2005 to February 2010, he was chairman of the Bavarian State Group in the SPD parliamentary group and also belongs to the group executive committee.
 From 2009 until 2013, Pronold served as deputy chairman of the SPD parliamentary group, under the leadership of the group's chairman Frank-Walter Steinmeier.

 Ahead of the 2013 elections, Peer Steinbrück included Pronold in his shadow cabinet for the Social Democrats’ campaign to unseat incumbent Angela Merkel as chancellor.
 In the negotiations to form a Grand Coalition of Merkel's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the elections, Pronold led the SPD delegation in the working group on transport, building and infrastructure; his co-chair from the CSU was Peter Ramsauer.

 In the third coalition government of Chancellor Merkel from 2013 until 2018, Pronold served as Parliamentary State Secretary to the Minister for the Environment, Nature Conservation, Building and Nuclear Safety Barbara Hendricks.
 In this capacity, he was initially responsible for construction and urban development.
 He remained in his position in the restructured and renamed Ministry in the fourth cabinet, this time under Minister Svenja Schulze.

 Pronold was always elected to the Bundestag via the state list of Bavaria.
 In 2009, he ran for first place in the national list.
 In October 2020, he announced that he would not stand in the 2021 federal elections but instead resign from active politics by the end of the parliamentary term.

+Life after politics

+Since 2023, Pronold has been the managing director of the Institut Bauen und Umwelt e.
+V. (IBU), an association of building material manufacturers.